 There are two main factors that dictate the size of any awning: the space that needs shading and which direction it faces.

 To get a general idea of the awning size you need, measure the area that you’d like to cover.
 This includes spaces with patio sets, door walls outside or above multiple windows.
 The measurement you take will give you an idea of what size awning you’ll need, large or small.
+If you need help we put together a simple downloadable measuring guide that will guide you through the process.

 The second factor in determining the ideal awning size for your home is the direction it faces.
 Many homes with an east or west exposure find that an awning with a 10-foot projection perfectly suits their needs.
 For homes with patio sets or areas away from the house that need to be covered, 12- or 13-foot projections work well.